TheRoguestAce/The-Rogue-Ace/README.md

 ### Tiny Flush or Royal Flush:
 Everyone else draws 7 cards, but these flushes have to be 5 cards long or else they don’t count as tiny or royal flushes.

----

-### Game elements:
-Play on floors like [pokerogue.net](http://pokerogue.net), but after you fight you can take their abilities (each enemy has a unique ability that makes them better) and then use them the next time you play.
-It’s called **“The Rogue Ace.”** No complaints.